Who We Are

 As a regional wastewater treatment agency, the Agency provides sewage utility services to seven contracting agencies under the Chino Basin Regional Sewage Service Contract: the cities of Chino, Chino Hills, Fontana, Montclair, Ontario, Upland, and Cucamonga Valley Water District (CVWD) in the city of Rancho Cucamonga.

-In addition to the contracting agencies, the Agency provides wholesale imported water from MWD to seven retail agencies: the cities of Chino, Chino Hills, Ontario, Upland, CVWD in the city of Rancho Cucamonga, Fontana Water Company in the city of Fontana, and the Monte Vista Water District (MVWD) in the city of Montclair, San Antonio Water Company in the city of Upland, and West Valley Water District in the city of Rialto.
+In addition to the contracting agencies, the Agency provides wholesale imported water from MWD to nine retail agencies: the cities of Chino, Chino Hills, Ontario, Upland, CVWD in the city of Rancho Cucamonga, Fontana Water Company in the city of Fontana, Monte Vista Water District (MVWD) in the city of Montclair, San Antonio Water Company in the city of Upland, and West Valley Water District in the city of Rialto.